ml4a/ml4a.github.io/_guides/ReverseObjectSearchFast.md

 title: "Reverse Object Search Fast"
 ---

 This app demonstrates how to quickly do object detection on an image and retrieve `k` nearest neighbors to each of the found objects.
-It is mostly identical to [ReverseImageSearchFast](https://github.com/ml4a/ml4a-ofx/tree/master/apps/ReverseImageSearchFast), except that it operates over multiple subsets of the image (detected objects) simultaneously rather than over the whole image itself.
+It is mostly identical to [Reverse Image Search Fast](/guides/ReverseImageSearchFast), except that it operates over multiple subsets of the image (detected objects) simultaneously rather than over the whole image itself.

 The below screenshot shows the basic functionality.
 A query image (top-center) is analyzed, and a number of objects are detected ("soup bowl", "club sandwich", etc).
 Below it is a row of similar images for each object.
 Similar images are computed from possibly hundreds of thousands of candidates, loaded from disk, and displayed on the app in less than 1 second, creating opportunities to be used in real-time.